 I stop the senior Druid in the middle of his rite.
 As if I am entitled to it.

 My strides are longer, fierce, away from the circle and behind the altar.
 I feel the earth distinctly with each step.
-Paul stares at me, stopped mid-sentence, as I hold my arm out for my own hefty hammer, a solid block of iron with my grandfather's name carved into the wooden handle and a red Slavic sun wheel, the kolovorat, painted on its base.
-The same hammer that I hallow with, that Paul has used these last three rites to open the gates.
+The senior Druid stares at me, stopped mid-sentence, as I hold my arm out for my own hefty hammer, a solid block of iron with my grandfather's name carved into the wooden handle and a red Slavic sun wheel, the kolovorat, painted on its base.
+The same hammer that I hallow with, that my friend has used these last three rites to open the gates.

 I'm told my voice was far lower, then, that I stood taller.
 I heard none of this.
 I am not a tall woman.
 I am not a short woman, either.
 My voice is always shockingly lighter in recordings than it sounds to my own ears.
 I feel it reverberate.

 "Give me the hammer!
 I stand for Lugh!"